Our Overnight are back!

 - Scouts BSA activities will complete the requirements for the Aviation Merit Badge.

 - Parents and chaperones are responsible for the safety and behavior of the children and should follow the rules set by BSA and GSA for field trips.
+No running is allowed in the museum.

 - Cheese pizza and drinks for dinner and a light breakfast will be provided by the museum.